For more than 50 years, the SECO has aimed to gather young researchers in a friendly meeting.

-	The event consists of short presentations given by every PhD student outlining their research, and plenary lectures given by invited academic and industrial researchers.
+The event consists of short presentations of 10 minutes given by every PhD student outlining their research, and plenary lectures given by invited academic and industrial researchers.
 Lectures, free time and meals allow students and senior researchers to get in contact more easily in order to promote fruitful exchanges.

 For every one of us, the SECO is a unique occasion to access a global point of view in moderne research in organic chemistry and research world, academic or industrial.